I lead the Account and Behavioral Abuse team at YouTube Trust & Safety.

-Before Facebook I was in the speech team at Microsoft and I worked on machine learning and data mining applications to Automatic Speech Recognition and Spoken Language Understanding.
-Massively parallel data processing, large scale text mining from web crawl or user query logs for statistical semantics, personalization or contextualization of language models, and things like that… (see papers)
+Before Facebook, I used to work on machine learning and data mining techniques and applied them to Automatic Speech Recognition and Spoken Language Understanding at Microsoft.
+Massively parallel data processing, large scale text (or query log) mining for statistical semantics, personalization and contextualization of language models, and things like that.

 Even earlier, I used to work on search: part of of the Bing whole page relevance team, and as a scientist at Yahoo!
 Labs (2008-2011).

 co-authored more than 50 papers, and co-inventor of 14 US patents.
 Reviewer for many journals and conferences and former Associate Editor of IEEE Transactions on Neural Networks.